 - We are the most affordable organization in Africa, because we are the locals!

 You will get to integrate into local society, sample the tasty food, experience the vibrant culture and also make a difference.
-There are summer and year round programs available where you can help people and the environment.
+There are summer and year round programs available where you can help people, animals and the environment.
 Volunteering in Malawi and helping people is a highly rewarding experience and there are also lots of cultural and sightseing activities you will get to do in your spare time.

 Volunteers need to be 18 years or over to participate, unless volunteering with a parent or guardian.
 All volunteers are required to have adequate volunteer travel insurance and provide a criminal background check to Go Volunteer Africa's local Coordinators on arrival in the country.